 |Tax Bracket||Tax Rate|

 Vermont's income tax brackets were last changed two years ago for tax year 2021, and the tax rates were previously changed in 2018.
 Vermont's tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

-Vermont has five marginal tax brackets, ranging from 3.55% (the lowest Vermont tax bracket) to 8.95% (the highest Vermont tax bracket).
-Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Vermont for single filers and couples filing jointly.
-The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.
+Vermont has four marginal tax brackets, ranging from 3.35% (the lowest Vermont tax bracket) to 8.75% (the highest Vermont tax bracket).
+Each marginal rate only applies to earnings within the applicable marginal tax bracket .

 Technically, you don't have just one "tax bracket" - you pay all of the Vermont marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Vermont tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.